 - Select all: Lets editors use a single checkbox to quickly select every option.

 - Other: Prompts editors to enter a value not in the list.
-These entries are stored in a separate field, which you can choose, or have created automatically.

 3. New Attachment Element

-When you configure a Form in Field Maps Web Designer or Map Viewer, you will notice a new section for attachment elements.
+When you configure a Form in Field Maps Web Designer or Map Viewer, you’ll notice a new section for attachment elements.
 Simply choose between a General, Media, and Document input type (or pick all three) and drag it directly onto the canvas.
 From here, you can tailor the editing experience for attachments by:

 - Adding an associated keyword